Hemp Oil vs CBD Oil

 Meanwhile, CBD oil is used as a source of CBD and other cannabinoids and terpenes that may have positive effects on specific symptoms and conditions.
 That’s why millions of people across the UK and other countries are taking it in the hopes of improving their health.

 It’s easy to get confused between hemp oil and CBD oil.

 On one hand, some people refer to CBD oil as hemp oil because it is technically an oil that comes from the hemp plant.
 However, this is inaccurate and is also the reason why hemp seed oil is the better description.

 On the other hand, some dubious supplement manufacturers try to trick shoppers by selling hemp seed oil but making it seem like it contains CBD.
-This dishonest tactic is particularly widespread on Amazon UK, which we covered in a previous article.
+This dishonest tactic is particularly widespread on Amazon.

 Tips to Verify You’re Getting CBD Oil